CuminAndPotato/PXL-Clock/README.md

 ---

-Thank you for your interest in the PXL-Clock!
+Thank you for your interest in the PXL Clock!
 We look forward to seeing your ideas and contributions.
 If you have any questions or suggestions, feel free to open an issue or start a discussion.
 Let’s make time more fun—together!